 The stock account for forests is an annual account of the Danish forest area (as reported under Kyoto LULUCF) and the growing stock in the forests.
 The accounts contain opening and closing stocks as well as balancing items.
 For growing stocks, the accounts are in physical units (cubic metres) as well as monetary units (DKK).
 The forest area is accounted only in physical units (square km).
 Data for the accounts are mainly from the National Forest Inventory carried out by the Department of Geosciences and Natural Resource Management, University of Copenhagen.
-The accounts are published in newsletters (Nyt fra Danmarks Statistik), the StatBank as well as in general publications from the Green National Accounts.
+The accounts are published the StatBank as well as in general publications from the Green National Accounts.